adarshs02/nba-predictor/README.md

 # nba-predictor

-Using random forest classifier to make a NBA game outcome prediction machine
+Using XGBoost to make a NBA game outcome prediction machine